 A pregnant woman should take natural supplements like draksha, khajoor, manooka, and vidari with milk [cold/room temperature] in the morning.

-For the first 12 days, have ghee [prepared from cow's milk] boiled with leaves of saliparni herb.
-It is important to have this preparation in a vessel made of precious metals like gold or silver.
+For the first 12 days, have ghee [prepared from cow’s milk] boiled with leaves of saliparni herb.
+If you can then have this preparation in a vessel precious metals like gold or silver.
 After that, have water that is boiled and cooled.
 Your breakfast should comprise sweet, cold and semi-solid foods.

 Women tend to start taking a massage or reverse massage from this month.
 However, massages are to be avoided till the fifth month.

 Have milk mixed with the above-mentioned natural supplements.